Ind50-UPM/industrial-asset-behavioral-monitoring/README.md

 ## Citation

-Citation details should be added once a stable public reference is available.
+Citation details will be added once a stable public reference is available.
 For the time being, the repository should be cited as the software and data companion to the corresponding research work on industrial asset behavioral monitoring and operating-mode identification.

 ## License